+Dr. John C. Wise is a professor in the Michigan State University (MSU) Department of Entomology, and Research and Extension Coordinator of the MSU Trevor Nichols Research Center in Fennville, MI.
+Wise runs the Applied Insecticide Toxicology lab on the MSU campus, conducting research on the performance mechanisms and plant penetration attributes of pesticides, pesticide environmental fate and arthropod resistance.
 A paradigm shift is desperately needed for pesticide delivery in fruit cropping systems.
 Studies show that airblast ground sprayers are functional, but as little as 50% of the pesticide reaches the target crop!
 Recently my professional focus is on the fundamental mechanisms of utilizing trunk injection for delivering crop protection materials in tree fruits.
 Preliminary results indicate that trunk injection provides discriminatory delivery that is favorable from a dietary tolerance perspective, while significantly reducing the environmental and worker exposure health risks associated with pesticide use.
-We achieved a front page article in the Michigan Farmer magazine, describing the ‘basis for’ and ‘potential benefits of’ trunk injection in tree fruit crops, as well as three peer-review journal articles in the past year.
-I currently hold several grants (NIFA PMAP, IR-4 Biopesticide, MIIE) focused on advancing the science behind this subject.
+We achieved a front page article in the Michigan Farmer magazine, describing the ‘basis for’ and ‘potential benefits of’ trunk injection in tree fruit crops, as well as seven peer-review journal articles.
 I intend my trunk injection research to contribute important foundational knowledge, leading to a future new paradigm for fruit crop pest management.

 Current assignment: Research 35% | Extension 25% | Administration 40%